 They turned to a friend and mentor for advice.
 Jac Holzman knew a thing or two about starting a label from scratch.
 He had founded Elektra Records in his college dorm room and went on to sign such acts as The Doors, Queen, Carly Simon, and Judy Collins.
 Holzman recognized drive when he saw it, and he saw no reason to think McLean and Ziv were crazy.
 “Pretend you’re right,” he told them, “and go ahead.”

-Nine years later, the company they founded, System Dialing Records, is still forging ahead.
-It has released twelve albums and a number of singles and videos.
+Ten years later, the company they founded, System Dialing Records, is still forging ahead.
+It has released fifteen albums and a number of singles and videos.
 One thing SDR’s projects all share is that Ziv and McLean produce them: directing, recording, designing, and storytelling.
 The one thing they lack is predictability.